Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 The Complete Fraud Detection Pipeline

-Here is the entire pipeline wired together — from Kafka source to fraud alert output:
+The pipeline below is wired together end to end, from Kafka source to fraud alert output:

 package com.example.cep;